 Left Hand Ditch Company (Left Hand) owns water rights on Left Hand Creek.
 In 1963, NCWCD signed an agreement with Left Hand permitting Left Hand to divert water from Left Hand Creek into the Boulder Feeder Canal in exchange for CBT water to be taken by Left Hand at an upstream point later in the year.
 Water diverted by Left Hand into the Boulder Feeder Canal was accounted for as being stored in Boulder Reservoir.
-NCWCD performs the official accounting for water stored in Boulder Reservoir and, each year, NCWCD kept track of the difference in the amount of water diverted by NCWCD to Left Hand.
+NCWCD performs the official accounting for water stored in Boulder Reservoir and, each year, NCWCD kept track of the difference in the amount of water diverted into the Boulder Feeder Canal by Left Hand and the lesser amount of water delivered by NCWCD to Left Hand.
 Boulder objected to this practice because the additional yield to NCWCD was made possible through the use of storage space in Boulder Reservoir and the city owns the reservoir.
 The agreements that were in place between the city and NCWCD did not allow NCWCD to grant use of Boulder Reservoir storage space to other users.